danielballan/photomosaic/README.md

-phototile
+photomosaic
 =========

-Assemble thumbnail-sized images from a large collection into a tiling which, viewed at a distance, gives the impression of one large photo.
+Assemble thumbnail-sized images from a large collection into a mosaic which, viewed at a distance, gives the impression of one large photo.

 Usage:
 -----